 Drills, Exercises, and Training

-To ensure the Campus Emergency Management Plan remains current and actionable, the Environmental Health and Safety Department conducts at least one exercise annually.
-These include but are not limited to tabletop exercises or functional/full-scale drills.
-After-action reviews of all emergency management exercises are completed, distributed to key stakeholders, and retained for historical perspective.
+To ensure the Campus's Emergency Management Plans remain current and actionable, the Environmental Health and Safety Department conducts at least one exercise annually.
+These exercises include, but are not limited to: tabletop exercises, drills, functional, or full-scale.